 - The Bhujangan Leadership Academy is a Jakara Movement initiative that was started in 2012 by a handful of Jakara sevadarnis to address the lack of sisterhood and support amongst young Kaur's.
 The goal is to create a forum for young Sikh high school Kaur's to reflect, learn, and become inspired by Sikhi and a new Sangat.
-The staff includes confident young Kaurs who come from different backgrounds - from doctoral students to doctors, from social workers to teachers - who were born here in the US and can connect and empathize with a variety of youth experiences.
+The staff includes confident young Kaurs who come from different backgrounds - from doctoral students to military service members, from educators to professionals - who were born here in the US and can connect and empathize with a variety of youth experiences.

 - The Bhujangan Leadership Academy aims to not only introduce Sikh culture through Gurbani, Tarikh (history), Philosophy and Rehat but also provides a safe place for kids to learn about themselves through workshops about self-confidence, building self-esteem, healthy communication, social justice and self-reflection.